PeopleInside/flarum-ext-antiflood/README.md

 - Blocks topic/post creation if there are already **6 posts or topics pending approval**.
 - Administrators are exempt from all restrictions.

+## Disclaimer

+This software is provided **"AS IS"**, without any warranty.
+While it has been tested and reasonable efforts are made to ensure security and reliability, no guarantees are provided.
+As an open project, anyone may contribute or report issues, but this does not imply endorsement or liability from the maintainers.

+**You use this software entirely at your own risk.** The authors and contributors are not liable for any damages, data loss, or unexpected behavior resulting from its use, modification, or distribution.
+Always review and test the code independently before deploying it in critical or production environments.

 ## Installation

 ### 1. Install via Composer